 - Don’t Over Mix – Over mixing the batter once you’ve added the dry ingredients will lead to donuts that aren’t tender.
 Mix just until the last streaks of flour remain, and gently fold in the blueberries at that point.

-- Don’t Over Fill – Don’t over fill the cavities in your donut pan.
+- Don’t Over Fill – Don’t over fill the cavities in your doughnut pan.
 It will seem like you’re not putting much batter in but too much will cause the donuts to expand and you will be left without the trademark hole in the center.
+Use a ziploc bag with the corner snipped off, like a piping bag, to easily fill the cavities.

-- Glaze Topping – You can use a simple glaze to top these instead of, or in addition to, the streusel.
+- Donut Glaze – You can use a simple glaze to top these instead of, or in addition to, the streusel.
 Just mix powdered sugar, blueberry jam, and milk together.
-See recipe notes below for quantities.
+See notes in the recipe card below for quantities.

-These are the donut pans I use and love!
+- This is the donut mold I use and love!

 Did you make this recipe?
 Leave a comment below letting us know how you liked it!